Esser50K/ASCIIPlayer/README.md

 There are 2 versions, one is plain python the other ones uses cython optimizations.

-A good example are high contrast videos like `bad apple`, you can download it from youtube with `youtube-dl` from [here](https://www.youtube.com/watch?v=FtutLA63Cp8)
+A good example are high contrast videos like `bad apple`, you can download it from youtube with `youtube-dl` from [here](https://www.youtube.com/watch?v=FtutLA63Cp8) or just use the url directly in the command line and the player will stream it to your terminal.

 ## Youtube Explanation